Mobile application security audits objectives

 Mobile application security audits benefits

-Some of the benefits included in mobile application security audits are:
+Some of the benefits included in mobile application security assessments are:

 - Identification of vulnerabilities in the application's authentication mechanisms.